 Intra-trade in the region can be beneficial in particular in the LPG space.
 As an example, SA has signed a Memorandum of Understanding (MOU) with Algeria, which is one of the world's top ten LPG producers.
 Instead of sourcing LPG from the Middle East, South Africa may need to consider sourcing it from Algeria.
-Although this is a recommended solution, it would be wise to secure maximum volumes from local production prior to embarking on potentially more expensive LPG imports coupled with the current challenges with import facilities.
-LPG imports have increased over the years which in turn indicates that the future demand of South Africa will be met via imports.
-To this end, the Department has since amended regulations pertaining to Petroleum Infrastructure to facilitate infrastructure investments.
-Subsequent to these regulation amendments, new investments in import facilities have been realised such as Sunrise Energy and Avedia Energy in Saldanha, Western Cape.
+Although this is a recommended solution, it would be wise to secure maximum volumes from local production prior to embarking on potentially more expensive LPG imports.
+LPG imports have increased over the years, South Africa is now importing more than 50% of its LPG via the newly constructed import terminals in Saldanha and Richards Bay, which in turn indicates that the future demand of South Africa will be met via imports.